 Survey can be taken on a phone, tablet, or computer.

-This research is a collaborative effort among three leading institutions.
-By participating, your family helps researchers build programs that increase resilience and emotional health for youth across the country.
+This research is a collaborative effort among three academic institutions.
+By participating, your family may help researchers build programs that increase resilience and emotional health for youth across the country.

 All information is managed through a secure, HIPAA-compliant dashboard to protect your family's privacy.